-4.9 CHIMNEYS[RA14]
+4.9 CHIMNEYS

-4.9.1 Chimneys and pots are generally fairly plain.
+4.9.1 Chimneys are present on all the pre-1970s residential properties and, given that there is no access to piped natural gas in the Parish, remain useful for heating purposes.
+Where provided chimneys and pots are generally fairly plain.
 Stacks are of sandstone, rectangular in form with projecting slabs.
 Modern flashings are of lead, but some older properties have projecting sandstone flashings either instead of, or together with lead.
-New flashings should be of lead.
+New flashings should be of lead, or of a visually similar modern substitute compliant with Building Regulations.
 Pots are mostly brown-glazed and ceramic and many sport a variety of caps to keep jackdaws from nesting in them.